 To configure the data source on other workstations, three methods are available:

-•Create the data source as done at the first time, making to check the Integrated Security (Active Directory) box.
+•Create the data source as done previously, making sure to check the Integrated Security (Active Directory) box.

-•Use our Custom Installer service to help distribute the application and personalize the installation process.
+•Use our Custom Installer Manager service to help distribute the application and personalize the installation process.